Nuchal Translucency Scan

 About the double test

-If you have already had a double test done, you are welcome to bring it with you, and we will use it in the risk calculation.
-This requires that the test clearly states which kryptor analyzer was used by the lab.
-For your information, the Brahms kryptor is used in the vast majority of cases, and always within the Capital Region of Denmark (Region Hovedstaden).
+If you have already had a double test performed, you are welcome to bring the results with you, and we will use them in the calculation.
+This requires that it is clearly stated which KRYPTOR platform was used by the laboratory.
+For your information, the Brahms KRYPTOR platform is used in the vast majority of cases and in all cases within the Capital Region of Denmark.
+If you bring your own blood test results, the price of the blood test (DKK 600) will be deducted from the total price.
+You are responsible for presenting the correct values for the double test, and if the KRYPTOR platform is not specified, we will go by the Brahms KRYPTOR platform, with the associated risk that the calculation may not be accurate.

 About re-scans